Advanced Device Connectivity (ADC) Overview

 Devices will no longer be able to use the

-m2.exosite.com hostname for communication via the HTTP Device API.
+m2.exosite.com hostname for communication via the HTTP Device API or MQTT Device API.
 Previous incarnations of Exosite's IoT platform (i.e., One Platform, Murano) allowed devices to use this hostname as well as the hostname of their Vendor account,

 <VENDOR> is the name of their business account.
 Exosite has sunsetted the concept of a Vendor account and introduced the Product.
 Devices communicating to ADC-enabled accounts are required to use the